 She brought herself up as she brushed off the dirt on her coat.
 “You need to tell me how to get inside, how do I unlock you?
 I need to know.”

-It had been weeks since they had declared their love and even though she promised she would focus on him previously, she just couldn’t.
+Weeks went by as she spent most mornings and nights secretly giving the TARDIS company.
+The afternoons were reserved for Damien and school now that she promised she would focus on him only, but she just couldn’t.
 She loved Damien she did, but this wasn’t her, she wasn’t meant to stay home like her mother.
 She was meant to be out there and see the stars.

 She finally brought herself back home and lied in the bed, thinking of adventures and the tales her mother use to tell when she was young.
 She tried this whole “Grown up” thing and she decided she didn’t like it.
 She didn’t want to do it anymore, she wanted to go away and be free.